Stagestruck: Theater, AIDS, and the Marketing of Gay America: Content

-Schulman takes the reader on a behind-the-scenes tour of New York's theatre culture providing a glimpse into the power structure that makes up the theatre and media scene as she depicts her fight for compensation from the estate of Jonathan Larson, whose award-winning musical Rent shares many characters and situations with her novel People in Trouble, a novel she published in 1991 and that Jonathan Larson read and was familiar with prior to writing Rent.
+Schulman takes the reader on a behind-the-scenes tour of New York's theatre culture providing a glimpse into the power structure that makes up the theatre and media scene as she depicts her fight for compensation from the estate of Jonathan Larson, whose award-winning musical Rent shares many characters and situations with her novel People in Trouble, a novel she published in 1991 and that Larson had read and been familiar with prior to writing Rent.

 Through her journey and her struggle for justice she discovers that she is not alone.
 Schulman learns that there many mainstream artists who "borrow" material from lesser-known artists and go on to be successful and win awards, but who fail to provide even the smallest mention of the origin of their work.
 She also learns that there are many neglected works and performances that provide a more accurate depiction of LGBT lifestyle than mainstream artists.